 echo 'the cat in the hat' | tr 'abcdefgh' '123' t33 31t in t33 31t

-The last character of the second set is repeat to match any letter from c-h.
+The last character of the second set is repeated to match any letter from c-h.
 Using the truncate option limits the matching to the length of the second set.

 echo 'the cat in the hat' | tr -t 'abcdefgh' '123' the 31t in the h1t

-Note that this option is not available on the BSD version of
+Note that this option is not available in the BSD version of

 tr tool works well for simple find and replace operations where one character should be replaced with another.
 The following example replaces underscores with spaces.